-- 1. Subject to the other limitations set forth below, a student who officially withdraws from the School is entitled to re-enter the program, provided that the student submits a Re-Entry form and re-enrolls within the time frames set forth below.
+- Subject to the other limitations set forth below, a student who officially withdraws from the School is entitled to re-enter the program, provided that the student submits a Re-Entry form and re-enrolls within the time frames set forth below.
 This section also applies to students who were administratively withdrawn due to not meeting with their Program Manager/Dean at the time of withdrawal as part of the official withdrawal process.
 All other administratively withdrawn students are not able to re-enter as a matter of right and must seek readmission.
-A student may submit for re-entry to the program only once. - 2.
-Approved re-entry students will return to the same Satisfactory Academic Progress status in effect on the date of withdrawal. - 3.
+A student may submit for reentry to the program only once.
+Students who withdrawal more than once are required to re-apply through the admissions application process. - 2.
+Satisfactory Academic Progress (SAP) will be evaluated at the time of Withdrawal.
+Approved reentry students will return to the same Satisfactory Academic Progress status in effect on the date that SAP is evaluated.
+Refer to section 6.9(e).
+Students who do not meet SAP at the time of Withdrawal can be re-entered on Academic Probation and will be held to the terms of the SAP development plan issued by the Academic Standards and Admissions Committee (ASAC) - 3.
 The timing of a student's re-entry under Paragraph 1 is dependent upon the student's assigned curriculum and course offerings.
-The first day of the semester or session the student re-enters into must be within 365 days from the student's last date of attendance. - 4.
-The student re-entering within the time limits set forth above will receive credit for all courses for which credit was previously awarded at the School except where withdrawal was prior to completing a course of more than one semester duration or where the student was required to repeat courses under the conditions of probation imposed by the Academic Standards and Admissions Committee; no credit will be given for any semester or portion of such courses. - 5.
+The first day of the semester or session the student re-enters into must be within 365 days from the student's last date of attendance.

+- 4. The student re-entering within the time limits set forth above will receive credit for all courses for which credit was previously awarded at the School except where withdrawal was prior to completing a course of more than one semester duration or where the student was required to repeat courses under the conditions of probation imposed by the Academic Standards and Admissions Committee; no credit will be given for any semester or portion of such courses. - 5.
 A student who was eligible for readmission but who did not re-enter within the time limits set forth above is not entitled to readmission as a matter of right but must re-apply to the program by submitting an Application for Admission.